znsio/specmatic-documentation/documentation/suggestions.md

 Examples that vary by environment should be externalised to environment specific suggestion files.

 In order to author a suggestion file, just copy over the same contract content to another file and remove everything except Feature, Scenario and Examples keywords.
-Let us call it suggestions-staging.qontract just to indicate that this file is related to staging.
+Let us call it suggestions-staging.spec just to indicate that this file is related to staging.
 You can call it anything you like.
 Now we can remove the examples section in the contract.
 Below is an example.

-service.qontract
+service.spec

     Feature: Contract for the petstore service